kalendar/assessments/srl/metacognition/planning/low.md

 > Sophia, a second year college student, was feeling stressed and overwhelmed as her math course entered its second week.
 "Wow!
 I have a lot of assignments for this class," she thought, "I really have to figure out a good plan so that I don't fall behind."
 After meeting with her advisor, Sophia realized the importance of trying to figure out the requirements for each assignment: Without understanding what is expected, it is virtually impossible to be strategic about completing assignments.
 Sophia commented, "Now I need to develop a plan about how to best approach all of my assignments.
 Because some of them are unique, I am really going to have to think more about this.
 I will probably also need to ask my teacher for guidance."

-To improve upon how often you plan or think ahead:
+To improve upon how often you plan or think ahead, click on the Do button, below.

-1. Ask yourself questions before you begin a learning activity: "What am I expected do?
-What approach to this work can help me do well?"
-2. Brainstorm multiple ways to approach an activity and then choose the best option.
-3. Ask your teachers questions about how best to engage in tasks.